Human Resources Management

 Human Capital Management Assessment

-Based on the policy of "expanding investment in people based on Human Capital Policy," we have identified four key issues to establish a virtuous cycle in which "investment in people" contributes to increasing corporate value: "supporting employee career autonomy and strengthening organizational capabilities," "health and productivity management that increases employee happiness," "recruitment, personnel placement, and reskilling based on our talent portfolio," and "promoting D&I that empowers diverse individuals."
-We have set specific measures for each and are working to address them.
-Furthermore, to understand how investment in people and various personnel measures are linked to improvements in human creativity, financial value, and corporate value, we are conducting DNP's unique "value relevance analysis" to further improve effectiveness.
+Aiming to produce "human resources who can thrive in society (both inside and outside the company)" as outlined in Human Capital Policy Policy, we identified four key issues in our 2023-2025 Medium-Term Management Plan: "Supporting employees' career autonomy and strengthening organizational capabilities," "health and productivity management to enhance employee happiness (well-being)," "Recruitment, personnel placement, and reskilling based on a talent portfolio," and "Promoting D&I to leverage diverse individuals."
+We have defined specific measures for each and have been working to address them.
+Furthermore, in order to understand how investment in people and various HR measures are linked to improvements in human creativity, financial value, and corporate value, DNP conducts its own "value correlation analysis" to further improve effectiveness.

 Promotion of Global Human Resource Strategy